markkwasnick/pwsview/README.md

 pwsview
 =======

-##WUnderground PWS Viewer
+**WUnderground PWS Viewer**

 View current and daily data for personal weather stations that report to Weather Underground.
 You simply provide a station ID.
+This plugin provides both a UI and API methods.

 ##Getting Started

-After you clone, run the following commands in the root directory of pwsview
+After you clone, run the following commands in the root directory of pwsview:

     npm install
     npm install -g hapi